-As per the statewide creative director for America’s Small Business Development Centers in Oregon – Kedma Ough, “product re-sales is an outstanding plan as you have just shown that the clients want your product.”
+Kedma Ough – the statewide creative director for America’s Small Business Development Centers in Oregon – says, “product pre-sales is an outstanding plan as you have just shown that the clients want your product.”

 4. Friends and Family

-Friends and relatives may be a potential source of financial capital for your small business, but be aware that if the firm fails or goes bankrupt, the personal relationship may be torn down.
+Friends and relatives may be a potential source of financial capital for your small business… if you’re brave (or reckless).
+If your business fails or goes bankrupt, your personal relationships may be torn apart.

-According to Ough, she has seen several examples when family members have stopped communicating because they got into the business and things went wrong.
-“It doesn’t mean it won’t work,” she adds, “but I’ve seen so much in my life to know it will crush your heart.”
+Kedma Ough has seen several cases where family members stopped communicating because they invested in the business and things went wrong.
+“It doesn’t mean [this funding] won’t work,” she adds, “but I’ve seen so much in my life to know it will crush your heart.”

 5. Partners and Their Crucial Role in Small Business Financing Ideas

 Taking on a business partner as a way to get capital in exchange for equity in your firm can be a smart move.
-It depends on the arrangement, and the partner could be an employee, not into daily operations, or just an investor.
+It depends on the arrangement.
+Is the partner an employee?
+Just an investor?
+Some in-between?

-Cons: To avoid disagreements, all partners must have well-defined roles and expectations.
+Con: To avoid disagreements, all partners must have well-defined, legally-backed roles and expectations.